 Ailish Sinclair‘s debut novel, THE MERMAID AND THE BEAR, set in a fictional castle in Aberdeenshire, and featuring the 1597 Aberdeen witchcraft panic, is out Autumn 2019.
 On Amazon and Waterstones or see Author website for more details.

 Yes – this is hardly a recipe but it may be useful to those with little cooking experience.

 Wash the potatoes well and then prick all over with a fork.
 Coat them with the oil and salt – messy but fun!
 Bake in the oven for about 1 hour and 15 minutes at 180C/360F.
 Alternatively you can cook these in a microwave in minutes (follow manufacturers guidelines for timing).
 Nice served with a green salad and your choice of topping or filling.

 Beans are the ultimate frugal food.
 High in protein and vitamins and versatile in use.
 You can either use two tins of bought beans (less frugal but still cheap) or soak dried ones overnight and then boil until cooked (can be over an hour for some beans) – good ones for this recipe: chick peas, aduki beans, black eye beans, green lentils, kidney beans (usually 11p for a value tin), borlotti and lima but any will do.
-Check out bulk prices with companies such as Goodness Direct and co-operatives.
+Check out bulk prices here.
 Clearance food specialists Approved Food sometimes have some bean bargains too.

 2 leeks or 2 onions, sliced into thin round slices